binarykitchen/avconv/README.md

 * params - any array list with string arguments
 * callback - the callback function to be called when process is finished. it passes three parameters:
     * code - any integer where 0 means OK. anything above 0 indicates a problem (exit code).
-    * stdout - a string with useful information, depending on the log level.
+    * stdout - a string with useful information, depending on the log level. any warnings or errors from avconv are there too.
-    * stderr - a string with potential warnings or errors.
+    * stderr - rarely used. would contain issues related to the OS itself.

 ## license